Alseidon/alseidon.github.io/projects.md

 [TaylorInterface.jl](https://www.github.com/alseidon/TaylorInterface.jl) yey, soon in general registry (should take the time to do it soon).
 It's fast, it's easy, and it's in dire need of feedback - go take a look!

+## Rains of Castamere

+A digital version of a competitive card game prototype called Rains of Castamere by the excellent [Yves Charamel-Lenain](https://charajeux.wordpress.com/).
+No commercial use intended, please don't sue me!
+The project is done in Godot, and private for the moment.
+Will post more about it when it will be in a playable state.

 ## Black hole rendering

 Computer graphics course, MPRI.
 OpenGL, ray-tracing, very crude approach (mainly for educational purposes).
 Shaders are a ton of fun, you should try them out and mess with them.